-Sponsored by BYU Studies—Tad Callister is former General Sunday School president for the Church of Jesus Christ of Latter-day Saints and author of several books, including The Infinite Atonement and A Case for the Book of Mormon.
+Tad Callister is former General Sunday School president for the Church of Jesus Christ of Latter-day Saints and author of several books about Latter-day Saint theology.
+In this interview, he talks about evidence for the Book of Mormon and what he’s learned since publishing The Infinite Atonement.

 I am now retired.
 I practiced law for 34 years and then rendered some full-time service in the Church as a mission president, in the Seventies quorum, and then the General Sunday School presidency.